o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/comment-and-group-presets.md

 You can save custom node comment and node group settings as presets that you can conveniently reuse\.
 In a team setting, these presets can help you create your own coloring and naming conventions to improve clarity and consistency among Script Canvas graphs\.

-## Customizing the Look of a Comment or Group {#script-canvas-comment-and-group-presets-customizing-the-look-of-a-comment-or-group}
+## Customizing the Look of a Comment or Group

 Before you create a preset based on an existing node comment or node group, customize its color and font by using the **Background Color** and **Font Settings** options in **Node Inspector**\.